FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/ecosystem-explorer/onekey.md

 category: wallets-identity-authentication
 tech:
   - filecoin
-description: Founded in 2019, OneKey is a leading open-source hardware & app wallet, backed by YZi Labs (formerly Binance Labs) and Coinbase Ventures.
+description: OneKey Wallet is a hardware and app wallet supporting the Filecoin network since January, 2023, where users can store $FIL.
 website: https://onekey.so/
 year-joined: 2023
 repo: https://github.com/OneKeyHQ